femmerling/ozza/backend/readme.md

 # Ozza Store

+In sanscrit, Ozza has a hardworking and helpful trait.
+This engine is designed to do that.
-Key-Value store engine with a HTTP Interface.
+Ozza is a Key-Value store engine with a HTTP Interface.

 There are 2 main concepts around it.